Meaningful lives; productive careers

-The mission of The University of Findlay College of Pharmacy is to prepare pharmacists dedicated to improving patients’ lives through practice, service, and research.
+The mission of the University of Findlay College of Pharmacy is to prepare pharmacists dedicated to improving patients’ lives through practice, service, scholarship, and lifelong learning.

-Findlay is one of 10 pharmacy schools in the country to offer an accredited direct-entry 0+6 program!
-Students are accepted directly into the pharmacy program as freshmen and continue seamlessly into the professional phases, graduating at the end of six years with a Doctor of Pharmacy (Pharm.D.) degree.
+Findlay is one of only nine pharmacy schools in the country to offer an accredited direct-entry 0+6 program!
+Students are accepted directly into the Pharmacy program as freshmen and continue seamlessly into the professional phases, graduating at the end of six years with a Doctor of Pharmacy (PharmD) degree.
 A unique peer-to-peer support system helps incoming freshmen adjust to college life.
-Class sizes are approximately 35 students and are taught interactively.
-There is a 7:1 student-faculty ratio, allowing more individualized attention with your professors.
+Class sizes are approximately 35 students, which allows for more individualized attention with your professors.
 Students have opportunities to conduct undergraduate research, double-major, and study abroad.

 Doctor of Pharmacy at a glance

-• 0+6 direct entry: Findlay is one of 10 pharmacy schools in the country to offer a 0+6 program.
+• 0+6 direct entry: Findlay is one of only nine pharmacy schools in the country to offer a 0+6 program.

 • Hub site model: Our experiential model sets students up for networking and job and residency placement.